SakshiSavardekar/SmartNewsSummarizer/ReadMe.txt

-A Smart News Summarizer is capable of summerizing the big news articles into smaller paragraphs and correctly categories them into different categories.
+A Smart News Summarizer is capable of summarizing the big news articles into smaller paragraphs and correctly categories them into different categories.

 * Technologies used: